We Answer Your Questions

 Fifty-percent power is the same as power level 5, medium, medium-low and in some cases, the defrost settings on microwaves.
 If your microwave only has one setting, you can heat the product on high for half the amount of time, then check it.
 If internal temperature has not reached 165° F, continue cooking on high but check every 30-60 seconds to keep it from overcooking.

-Lean Cuisine dishes must be stored in the freezer and cooked thoroughly from a frozen state for product safety and quality.
+Lean Cuisine dishes must be stored in the freezer and cooked thoroughly from a frozen state for product safety and optimal quality.
+Refer to the side panel of the product package for the Best Before date.

 Why can't I prepare your products in a toaster oven?